friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 }

 ```
-**String** is one of the built-in scalar types - these are types that resolve to a single scalar object, and can't have sub-selections in the query.
+**String** is one of the built-in scalar types.
+These are types that resolve to a single scalar object and can't have sub-selections in the query.

 ---

-#Graphql Example Schema
+#GraphQL Example Schema

 ```javascript, [.highlight: 2]